DataSnowman/carprice/notebooks/README.md

 5. Run the cells in the Data section

 6. Run the cells in the Train section.
-The remote_run experiment cell is going to run for a while.
+The remote_run experiment cell is going to run for a while (20 minutes).
+Check it out in the Automated machine learning UI in the Authoring section of the AML service workspace

 ![train](https://raw.githubusercontent.com/DataSnowman/carprice/master/images/train.png)